Two lions stand on a leaning tree trunk in Botswana's Okavango Delta | Go2Africa

 It is also home to some of the largest and most remote protected areas in Africa, such as the untouched Gombe Stream National Park, where you can get up close and personal with chimpanzees and other primates.
 The region’s vast and unspoiled landscapes are truly breathtaking, with some of the most dramatic scenery found in the country.
 Moreover, the area is less frequented by tourists, allowing for a more exclusive and intimate safari experience.

-Malilangwe Reserve, Zimbabwe
+Malilangwe & Gonarezhou, Zimbabwe

-Malilangwe Reserve is a pristine wilderness area located in the southeast corner of Zimbabwe, and is home to a diverse range of wildlife, including some of Africa’s rarest and most endangered species.
+Malilangwe Reserve is a pristine wilderness area located in the southeast corner of Zimbabwe, and is home to a diverse range of wildlife, including some of Africa's rarest and most endangered species.
 It has over 100 mammal species, including black and white rhinos, lions, leopards, and wild dogs.
+For those interested in cultural experiences, a visit to Gonarezhou National Park provides an opportunity to meet the local Shangaan people and learn about their traditional way of life.

 Odzala-Kokoua National Park, Congo